RichardKF/richardkf.github.io/_pages/techWriting.md

 This website, which collects historical and specialty Latin and Ancient Greek dictionaries, is a labor of love maintained the linguist Nikita Murzintcev.
 I gave the documentation pages (Docs, Quick Start, and Hunspell) their first thorough revision in three years—updating links and technical content, revising how-tos, and editing the language throughout to be more clear and consistent.

+(For the sake of comparision, you can view [a PDF of the earlier version.](https://richardkf.github.io/techWriting/latin-dict.pdf))

 I forked the site on GitHub and made edits in Markdown using VS Code.
 I made the graphics in Snagit.

-For the sake of comparision, you can view [a PDF of the earlier version.](https://richardkf.github.io/techWriting/latin-dict.pdf)

 ## [How to create a reusable title sequence in Adobe Premiere Rush](https://richardkf.github.io/techWriting/faulkTitleSequence.pdf)